millmannnate/MechaCar_Statistical_Analysis/README.md

 The variance passes for all manufacturing lots combined with a variance of 62.29 pound per square inch.
 For individual lots, lots 1 and 2 both pass, but lot 3 does not with a variance of 170.29 pounds per square inch.

 ## T-Tests on Suspension Coils
+The populations for lots 1 and 2 both had p-values above a significance level of 0.05, therefore the null hypothesis can't be rejected and we can deem the means similar to the population mean.
+The p-value for lot 3 was below the significance level at 0.04, therefore we can reject the null hypothesis and deem it not similar.
 ## Study Design: MechaCar vs Competition
+To compare MechaCar to its competitors, I would use variable such as: fuel efficiency, cost, safety rating, and drive terrain.
+The variable we would try to find would be customer ratings.
+The null hypothesis would be that fuel efficiency, cost, safety rating, and drive terrain have no effect on the customer's rating.
+The alternative hypothesis would be that those variable do have a significant effect on the customer's rating.
+I would like to try a multiple linear regression with those variable to see if there would be a formable equation that fits.
+We would need the data from the vehicle specifications listed, as well as the customer's ratings of each vehicle.